Would a Chromebook Work for You?

 Step 1: Do You Need a Touchscreen?

 If you want to use Android apps on your Chromebook, you're definitely going to want a touchscreen.
 Most newer Chromebooks have touchscreens, but not all are created equal.
-Some models have screen that flip all the way around, essentially turning the computer into a tablet.
+Some models have screens that flip all the way around, essentially turning the computer into a tablet.
 We found this is the best way to experience Android apps.
 Other models have touchscreens that do not flip around.
 We found these models were much more awkward when using Android apps.

 If you're not interested in using Android apps and are just interested in a simple, secondary computer, you can save quite a bit by getting an older Chromebook without a touchscreen.